 The main purpose of this worksheet is to introduce you to Maple.
 As you will soon see, this worksheet is an interactive document.
 You will do more than just read it, you will work with it.
 You can make changes to it and try variations on what is in it.
-In other words, as you work through this worksheet you will not just be reading about Maple, but you will actually be doing something with Maple.
-Either click on the plus sign below, or just hit the Enter key, to open the next section of this worksheet and begin working.
+In other words, as you work through this worksheet you will not just be reading about Maple, you will actually be doing something with Maple.

+Either click on the plus sign below or, if the cursor is on the next prompt, just hit the Enter key to open the next section of this worksheet and begin working.

-■ 1.2.
+1.2.
 Getting started with Maple